-In view of the above, it is considered that the Agreement is material pursuant to article 122, paragraph 5, letters a) and b) of the TUF.
+In view of the above, it is considered that the Agreement is material pursuant to Article 122, paragraph 5, letters a) and b) of the TUF.
 In view of the nature of the Agreement and by virtue of its provisions, no person is in a position to exercise control over Hera.

-4) Second-level Shareholders' Agreement, Modena area
+4) Level-2 Shareholders Agreement, Modena area

-The total number of voting rights conferred on the voting syndicate is 231,621,326 and the relative percentage of the total voting rights that make up the share capital of Hera is approximately 10.38809%.
+The total number of voting rights assigned to the Voting Trust is 231,621,326 and the relative percentage of the total voting rights that make up the share capital of Hera is approximately 10.38809%.